pangboww/pangboww.github.io/_posts/2015-4-6-hello-world.md

 description:
 ---

-Today is the first day I decide to open this blog.
-I hope I could use this small place to write down some of my learning process to becoming a real full stack developer.
+Today is my first try to open a blog.
+I hope I could use this small place to write down some of my learning process of becoming a real full stack developer.